 - placing damp tea bags on your mouth ulcer

-Try to avoid talking while you are chewing your food.
-Reducing stress and maintaining good oral hygiene by using dental floss daily and brushing after meals may also help.
+Try to avoid talking while you’re chewing your food to reduce accidental bites.
+Reducing stress and maintaining good oral hygiene by using dental floss daily and brushing after meals also may help.
+Finally, get adequate sleep and rest.
+This not only will prevent mouth ulcers, but a host of other illnesses as well.

 Some people find avoiding soft bristle toothbrushes and mouthwashes that contain sodium lauryl sulfate also helps.
-If you have dental or orthodontic mouth devices with sharp edges, you should cover those edges with wax your dentist can give you.
+Your dentist can give you wax to cover dental or orthodontic mouth devices that have sharp edges.